-When the prevailing market interest rate is higher than the coupon rate of the bond, the price of the bond is likely to fall because investors would be reluctant to purchase the bond at face value now, while they could get a better rate of return elsewhere.
-Conversely, if prevailing interest rates fall below the coupon rate the bond is paying, then the bond increases in value (and price) because it is paying a higher return on investment than an investor could make by purchasing the same type of bond now, when the coupon rate would be lower, reflecting the overall decline in interest rates.
+When the prevailing market interest rate is higher than the coupon rate of the bond, the price of the bond is likely to fall because investors would be reluctant to purchase the bond at face value now, when they could get a better rate of return elsewhere.
+Conversely, if prevailing interest rates fall below the coupon rate the bond is paying, then the bond increases in value (and price) because it is paying a higher return on investment than an investor could make by purchasing the same type of bond now, when the coupon rate would be lower, reflecting the decline in interest rates.

 Coupon Rate vs. Yield to Maturity

-The coupon rate represents the actual amount of interest earned by the bondholder annually while the yield to maturity is the estimated total rate of return of a bond, assuming that it is held until maturity.
+The coupon rate represents the actual amount of interest earned by the bondholder annually, while the yield to maturity is the estimated total rate of return of a bond, assuming that it is held until maturity.
 Most investors consider the yield to maturity a more important figure than the coupon rate when making investment decisions.
 The coupon rate remains fixed over the lifetime of the bond, while the yield to maturity is bound to change.
 When calculating the yield to maturity, you take into account the coupon rate and any increase or decrease in the price of the bond.

 The yield to maturity figure reflects the average expected return for the bond over its remaining lifetime until maturity.